senx/nifi-warp10-processor/README.md

 ## Calling convention

-For each batch of incoming FlowFiles, your WarpScript™ code is called with a list of FlowFiles as input.
+For each batch of incoming FlowFiles, your WarpScript code is called with a list of FlowFiles as input.

 Each FlowFile is represented as a map with the following elements: